Introducing QualityLogic’s IEEE 1547.1 Test Tools

 - Monitoring Information Tests – Verifies that a set of DER monitored data can be reported by the DER using one of the three supported protocols.
 The monitored data will be independently compared to the reported values from the connected test equipment.

-- Management Information Tests – Verifies that a set of grid support functions are able to be communicated through the use of the supported DER communication protocol and that the desired effect be implemented by the target DER as the power level.
+- Management Information and Type Tests – Verifies that a set of grid support functions can be communicated through the use of the supported DER communication protocol and that the desired effect be implemented by the target DER as the power level.
 These tests leverage the 1547.1 Type tests that are defined for the required grid support functions.

 - Constant Power Factor Mode*